Basic CNN Architecture: A Detailed Explanation of the 5 Layers in Convolutional Neural Networks

 Now that you’ve explored LeNet-5 in detail, let’s examine the best practices for implementing CNNs.

 Adherence to best practices in Convolutional Neural Networks (CNNs) ensures optimal performance, prevents overfitting, and enhances model generalization.
-Here are the best practices for CNN implementation.
+Along with best practices, it is also necessary to take into account the major challenges in implementation and their practical solutions.

 Also Read: Types of Optimizers in Deep Learning: Best Optimizers for Neural Networks in 2025

-Now that you’re familiar with the best practices for implementing basic CNN architecture, let’s explore its top real-world applications.
+Now that you’re familiar with the best practices and challenges for implementing basic CNN architecture, let’s explore its top applications.

 CNNs’ ability to extract and process features from complex data like images, text, and videos has led to their widespread use in sectors such as surveillance and healthcare.
 Here are the top applications of CNNs in the real world.